-Control engineers prepare switching schedules to isolate and make safe a section of network before work is carried out, and the DMS validates these schedules using its network model.
-When the required section has been made safe, the DMS allows a Permit To Work (PTW) document to be issued.
-After its cancellation when the work has been finished, the switching schedule then facilitates restoration of the normal running arrangements.
+Control engineers prepare switching schedules to isolate and disconnect a section of a network in which the work has to be done.
+The Distribution Management System (DMS) validates the possible working schedules based on the results of the network model.
+When the required section of the network has been isolated, the DMS allows a Permit To Work (PTW) document to be issued.
+After its cancellation, when the work has been finished, the switching schedule then facilitates restoration of the normal running arrangements.